 The identifier generation scheme takes a unique identifier as input and uses AES-SIV in deterministic mode to wrap the identifier to produce output.

 There is a single symmetric secret, k, shared by all APs in an ESS.
 The length of k is either 256 bits or 512 bits depending on whether AES-SIV-256 or AES-SIV-512 is used.
-In either case, the procedure is to prepend the identifier with a single octet indicating the number of zero octets of padding that follow.
+In either case, the procedure is to prepend the identifier with a single octet indicating the number of randomoctets of padding that follow.
 For example, if there are 4 octets of padding added to mitigate traffic analysis, the identifier, id, would be padded as:

-padded-id = 0x04 0x00 0x00 0x00 0x00 <id>
+padded-id = 0x04 0xc8 0x34 0x9a 0x70 <id>